joepowers16/breadcrumbs/README.md

-How is breadcrumbs useful?
+Who should you use breadcrumbs?
 ================
 2019-12-20

-I hate being unable to find code and data in old data projects.
+If you hate being unable to find code and data in old data projects, you may find `breadcrumbs` to be a breath of fresh air.

-The goal for the `breadcrumbs` package is to provide a routine structure to subdirectories in your R projects so that you put code and data in the right places and find them later with ease. `breadcrumbs` also encourages you to coordinate your code and data with Makefile(s), which are a wonderful resource for reproducibile workflows.
+The goal for the `breadcrumbs` package is to provide a routine structure to R projects so that you put code and data in the right places and find them later with ease. `breadcrumbs` also encourages you to coordinate your code and data with Makefile(s), which are a wonderful resource for reproducibile workflows.

 ### Getting started